November 16th, 2021 | The Edge of Seventeen.

 Just like most of my peers are.
 Perhaps that’s why I attend these student meetups instead of hanging out with people of my age at the same time.
 Every time I sit there at the meetup, it feels as if cynism didn’t exist in this world at all.
 No one counts the presentation slides.
 No one counts the beers.
 No one counts the hours.
 These meetups are such a blessing!
 And if I was asked to explain what youth means to me, that’s exactly what I would say: It means that you just don’t count stuff.

 I don’t know what I could do to make other people stay (mentally) young.
 Convenience is such a slow, dangerous, vicious disease.
 It takes over your brain day by day and slowly turns you into a zombie.

 I guess the best I can do is not to turn into a zombie myself.
 And, I like to think that surrounding yourself with “the right people” is just not enough.
-In fact, the only way not to become a zombie is to keep saying “no” to convenience.
+The only way not to become a zombie is to keep saying “no” to convenience.
 Take any opportunity.
 Drink with anyone.
 Avoid locking yourself in a bubble.

 So, I still take the last trains after midnight from time to time.
-I still fall asleep on the trains out of tirement sometimes.
-I take the cheapest flights even if it means waking up at 4am.
+I still fall asleep on the trains out of retirement sometimes.
+I take the cheapest flights even if it means waking up at 4 am.
 I go shopping once or twice a year.
 I don’t surround myself with more items than necessary.
-I barely keep any furniture round me.
+I barely keep any furniture around me.
 I don’t even own a bed, I only keep a mattress.

 That’s all I can do for myself.
 Both my parents are alive and crazy at 70; they both talk and act as if they were still at the edge of seventeen.
 So, I have some hopes in this department.